eurekaclinical/eurekaclinical-i2b2-integration-service/README.md

 non-standard names if both are present.
 The non-standard property names are deprecated and will be removed in a future release.

+### Version 1.0.1
+We inadvertently left in an old cas-mock dependency.
+It only affected running eurekaclinical-i2b2-integration-service in embedded tomcat for testing.
+The version is now current.

 ### Version 1.0
 Initial version.